scuzzydude/asimov/asimov.md

 Consensus does not make genius.
 There is no consensus is to what makes a genius.

 Sometimes genius is so obvious that there really is no argument.
 Einstein in science.
-It certainly seems like there is a consensous that Leonardo Da Vinci was one of the greatest artists who ever lived.
-And in music, there is John Bonham.
+It certainly seems like there is a consensus that Leonardo Da Vinci was one of the greatest artists who ever lived.
+In music, there is John Bonham.

 John Bonham, the drummer for the Led Zeppelin, is almost universally recognized as the greatest drummer in history.[^19] Personally, I feel that is selling Bonham short.
 John Bonham, is almost certainly the greatest musician who ever lived.
-Since recorded music is barely a hundred years old, it's sort of hard to prove.
+Since recorded music is barely a hundred years old it is hard to prove.
 But I've listend to a lot of music, and there's nothing I've ever heard that even approaches that level of mastery.

 Since I'm already playing hypothetical multi-billionaire, I think I'd have a prize called the BonzoX prize with an award of 1 billion USD.
-Since percussion is what I believe is the closest form of art to being pure digital, I believe if it were possible to determine an alogirthm for the define, it could most easily be done by analyzes of the groove of John Bonham.
+Since percussion is what I believe is the closest form of art to being pure digital, I believe if it were possible to determine an algorithm for the divine, it could most easily be done by quantifying the groove of John Bonham.
 Wosrt case, you might uncover a crypto message from the planet Xenu.

 Sadly, percussion seems to be a dying art.
 For one thing, it's much easier to just buy your kid a Mac, and saves you from pissing off your neighbors.
 And even Rock 'n Roll seems to have hit its peak.
 I don't think we're going lose the appreactiaon of John Bonham in my lifetime, but it scares me that we might not long after.
 I would be willing to take responsibility to make sure we don't.
-It would be an absolute travesity and failure if humanity lost the value of John Bonham's genius.
+It would be an absolute travesty and failure if humanity lost the value of John Bonham's genius.

 ### Agency